mark-watson/loving-common-lisp/src/kgsampler/README.md

    "sample-KG.nt")
 ```

-Also, this example isset up for people and companies.
+Also, this example is set up for people and companies.
 I may expand it in the future to other types of entities as I need them.

+I wrote this to pull small "mini Knowledge Graphs" from DBPedia.
+It runs O(N^2) where N is the number of input URIs so be carefu if seeding **create-sample-KG** with a large number of entity URIs.